Contract

 Reserve

-Shippers purchase AEUs from carriers through Laneway by service and week, 8–12 weeks before sailing.
-Space is priced — visible, tradable, and guaranteed.
+Shippers purchase AEUs from carriers through Laneway by service and week.
+Space is priced — visible and guaranteed.

 Space becomes visible